Creating Landscape Pathways

 Let's look at some common materials you can create a landscape pathway with.

-Pavers are a common material for creating pathways.
+Concrete pavers are a common material for creating hardscape pathways.
 They come in many different shapes, sizes, colors, and patterns.
 You can find a style of paver to match most any landscape aesthetic.

 Pavers create a very defined, permanent structure for your pathway.
 A paver pathway will last a very long time if well maintained.
 They are very customizable, as mentioned above.
 Patterns can range from very simple to complex.
 Many paver styles have multiple pattern options to pick from.
 Paver pathways can also connect seamlessly to other hardscape features, such as a paver patio.